ublanquet/training-angularjs/README.md

 ### 2. Build project
 Run `gulp build` to build the project.
 Building a web project often involves optimising the sources & resources.
 This gulp setup is configured to lint the code, minimize & uglify javascript sources, optimise images, concatenate all html files within angular's [templateCache](https://docs.angularjs.org/api/ng/service/$templateCache), process SCSS files to optimized & prefixed CSS, ...
-Provided code ling passes, a resulting dist/ folder have been generated with optimized code.
+If code lint succeed, a resulting dist/ folder is generated with optimized code.
 Test it with `gulp serve:dist`:

 Oooops: You might encounter some weird error like this: `Error: [$injector:unpr] Unknown provider: e`